Stevie-P72/quotable/README.md

 ## Credits
 ### Sample Quotes
-All quotes are credited to the films, books or songs they are quoted from.
+All quotes are credited to the films, books or songs they are quoted from, and are the responsibility of the user to credit them accordingly.

 ### Media
 The background image for the site is obtained from: https://www.wallpaperflare.com/